dianchengwangCHN/ParallelComputingLab/PA1/README.md

 ## Lab1

-Apply loop permutation, loop unrolling and loop tiling to imporve cache locality
+Apply loop permutation, loop unrolling and loop tiling to improve cache locality

 | Directory | Compiled with gcc    | Compiled with icc       |